Goal journaling: How to use a journal to reach your goals

 1. Write down your goal(s)

-The first thing you need to do is identify your goal.
-In as much detail as possible, describe what it is that you want to achieve.
+The first thing you should do is identify your goal.
+Describe what it is you want to achieve in as much detail as possible.
+What is it, how would it look, when should you reach it, and anything else that might be relevant to your situation.
 The better you can describe this, the easier the next steps will be.

 Related: Identity based habits